 It is also possible that your employer renewed your current plan in 2013, before it was required to come into compliance with most of the Affordable Care Act’s consumer protections.
 Referred to as transitional or “grandmothered” policies, most states allow small employers to keep these noncompliant policies if they were in effect on or before October 1, 2013 and do not extend past December 31, 2018, and also meet certain notice requirements.
 See FAQ 3.1.7 on “grandmothered” policies.

-See Other Resources tab for more information on how the Affordable Care Act’s insurance rules apply to different plans.
+Other forms of coverage also do not have to comply with the Affordable Care Act’s requirements, including short-term limited duration insurance, association health plans, and Health Care Sharing Ministries.
+See the Other Resources and Alternative Coverage tabs for more information on how the Affordable Care Act’s insurance rules apply to different plans.
 (45 C.F.R. § 147.200; 45 C.F.R. § 147.140; CMS, Insurance Standards Bulletin Series-Extension of Transitional Policy through Calendar Year 2018).